GSperanza/RxpsG_2.3-2/README.md

 # RxpsG_2.3-2

-RxpsG_2.3-2 is a processing tool for X-ray Photoelectron Spectroscopy Data
+RxpsG_2.3-2 is a processing tool for X-ray Photoelectron Spectroscopy Data.
+=> Please consider the new version RxpsG_3.1: using directly the tclTK functions does not require the 'gWidgets2', 'gWidgets2tcltk' and 'memoise' libraries.

 R, RStudio installation: (see also: https://cloud.r-project.org/ and https://www.rstudio.com/)